jonzel/itsec1/itsecanki.md

 4. DNS Server cachet manipulierte IP-Adresse
 5. Opfer erhält die IP-Adresse des Angreifers

-## Wie funkioniert ein DNS Angriff mit Kaminsky Methode?
+## Wie funktioniert ein DNS Angriff mit Kaminsky Methode?

 1. Sending a query: The attacker first sends a query to a target DNS resolver for a specific domain name.
 2. Forging responses: The attacker then sends a large number of forged responses to the target DNS resolver, claiming to be the authoritative DNS server for the same domain name.
 These responses contain incorrect mapping information, such as mapping a well-known domain name to the IP address of a malicious server.
 3. Overwriting cached information: The target DNS resolver, dü to the way it was designed to handle multiple responses to the same query, may cache the incorrect mapping information provided by the attacker.
 4. Redirecting users: When a client computer sends a request to the target DNS resolver for the domain name, the resolver will return the incorrect IP address provided by the attacker, causing the client to be redirected to the attacker's malicious server.

 ## Was sind Schutzmechanismen gegen DNS-Spoofing?